 One of the biggest mistakes divorced parents make is letting their children parent them.
 Are you using your children as confidants, sharing information only an adult should know?
-Are you asking your kids to be messengers for you with their other parent?
-Even worse, are you asking them to spy for you about what?s happening in the other parent?s home?
+Are you asking your kids to be messengers for you with their other parents?
+Even worse, are you asking them to spy for you about what's happening in the other parent's home?
 Giving children these responsibilities robs them of their childhood and their innocence, even when teens.
 Be very careful with your words and expectations for your children at all times.

-It?s hard to believe right now, but your children will grow up one day.
-As adults they will judge, appreciate or criticize you for how you handled the divorce from their perspective.
+It's hard to believe right now, but your children will grow up one day.
+As adults, they will judge, appreciate or criticize you for how you handled the divorce from their perspective.
 Did you take their feelings into account?
-Did you shame, guilt or lie to them?
+Did your shame, guilt, or lie to them?
 Were you the role models they can acknowledge and respect you for?
-How can you give your children a ?happy ending??
+How can you give your children a happy ending?
 Start thinking about that today.

-If the answer isn?t a clear, resounding YES, get professional guidance to clarify and shift your mindset.
-When anger, hatred, resentment and dark thoughts overcome all other emotions, we are not being the caring parents our children need to help them thrive after divorce.
+If the answer isn't clear, resounding YES, get professional guidance to clarify and shift your mindset.
+When anger, hatred, resentment, and dark thoughts overcome all other emotions, we are not being the caring parents our children need to help them thrive after divorce.
 Putting your children first is a gift they need and deserve.
 It may not be the easiest path, but it will generate the best outcome for everyone in the family.
-And, one day, when your kids are grown adults, they will THANK YOU for doing your divorce right!
+And, one day, when your kids have grown adults, they will THANK YOU for doing your divorce right!